movinalot/azure-202-advanced/content/6_Chapter-Six/_index.md

 ---

-The next set of tasks focus on adding more Infrastructure to the Virtual WAN.
+In chapter six, the student will deploy a second vWAN hub, create a VNET and peer to the new hub, deploy a Linux VM and managed network connectivity between the two hubs.

+## Overview
-- Add an additional Hub in another Azure Region
+- Deploy a second vWAN hub in another Azure region
-- Create an Azure Virtual Network
+- Create an Azure VNET
-- Associating Azure Virtual Network to the VWAN Hub
+- Peer the new VNET to the second vWAN hub
-- Deploy a Linux Server
+- Deploy a Linux VM

-Continue to ***First Task***
+- Manage network traffic between the two hubs

+Continue to ***Chapter 6 - Task 1: Deploy a second VWAN Hub***